Patelchintan302/mini-CRM/README.md

 Offline Mode: The app is fully functional without an internet connection.
 Any changes you make will be saved locally and will sync to the cloud automatically when you go online.

-🔜 Coming Soon
-Kotlin XML Viewer App: A separate, second Android application that will read and display the customer and order data from Firebase in a read-only format.